MandarGogate/av-challenge-website/getting-started/avsec4-workshop.md

   **Note: Due to requirements of the payment system, prices for the workshop alone registration are given in GBP.**.

+Registration policy:

+AVSEC-4 will follow the Interspeech registration [policy](https://www.interspeech2025.org/submission-policy).
+Each accepted paper must be covered by at least one of its co-authors and a full registration can cover up to four papers.

 ## Provisional Agenda

 TBA